nikolly/fiap-tech-challenge/README.md

 ## Docs

 1. Open your browser and go to `http://localhost:8000/docs` to find the API documentation in OpenAPI
+2. In this project, there is a folder called diagrams that contains the architecture of the project, where there are two files
+    1. Component diagram
+    2. Detailed diagram and deployment diagram

 ## API Client